Science and Technology Directorate (S&T), Department of Homeland Security (DHS).

 Start Supplemental Information

 DHS, in accordance with the Paperwork Reduction Act (PRA), 44 U.S.C.
 3501 et seq., provides the general public and Federal agencies with an opportunity to comment on proposed, revised, and continuing collections of information.
-DHS is soliciting comments on the proposed Information Collection Request (ICR) that is described below.
-DHS is especially interested in public comment addressing the following issues: (1) Is Start Printed Page 32467this collection necessary to the proper functions of the Department; (2) will this information be processed and used in a timely manner; (3) is the estimate of burden accurate; (4) how might the Department enhance the quality, utility, and clarity of the information to be collected; and (5) how might the Department minimize the burden of this collection on the respondents, including through the use of information technology?
+DHS is soliciting comments on the proposed information collection request (ICR) that is described below.
+DHS is especially interested in public comment addressing the following issues: (1) Is this collection necessary to the proper functions of the Department; (2) will this information be processed and used in a timely manner; (3) is the estimate of burden accurate; (4) how might the Department enhance the quality, utility, and clarity of the information to be collected; and (5) how might the Department minimize the burden of this collection on the respondents, including through the use of information technology?
 Please note that written comments received in response to this notice will be considered public records.

-Estimated Time per Respondent: 18.2 minutes or under.
+Average Burden per Response: 20 minutes or under.